2 New Features and Changes

 Kernel and System Libraries

-The following notable features, enhancements, and changes apply to the Red Hat Compatible Kernel (RHCK) that is shipped with Oracle Linux 9.
+The following notable features, enhancements, and changes apply to the Red Hat Compatible Kernel (RHCK) that's shipped with the current Oracle Linux 9 version.

-BPF is updated to the Linux kernel version 5.16
+BPF Updated to the Linux Kernel Version 5.16

 This updated version of the Berkeley Packet Filter (BPF) facility multiple bug fixes and enhancements such as the following: